NCBI-Codeathons/Virus_Graphs/README.md

 The color(a compact representation of the number of sub-lineages a particular K-mer appears in) information can be computed by running the Annotate_Colors.ipynb note book.
 The inputs are the sketch graph of the viral genomes as obtained from SWIGG and the meta data obtained from the reference genomes.

-## Outline, plan of action (Replace with workflow?)
+## Outline, plan of action

-hey
+Day 1:

+Dataset options: T-virus, HIV-1
+Method options: SWIGG, VG
+Visualization:

 Day 2:

-Genome graphs with:
-T-virus
-HIV-1
+Datasets: T-virus, HIV-1

 Day 3: